 Tranquil islands a hop away.
 Enjoy deserted beaches, wildlife trails, and historic monuments in peace and quiet.

-Best Stuff: La Guérite (glitzy beachside bistro on Sainte-Marguerite) • La Tonnelle (St Honorat’s only restaurant) • Abbaye de Lérins (beautiful abbey on St Honorat, producing its own wine) • Musée de la Mer (Fort Royal’s history museum, including shipwrecks and the cell of the Man in the Iron Mask) • Étang du Batéguier (wetland, home to many migratory birds).
+Best Stuff: La Guérite (glitzy beachside bistro on Sainte-Marguerite) • La Tonnelle (St Honorat’s only restaurant) • Abbaye de Lérins (beautiful abbey on St Honorat, producing its own wine) • Musée du Masque de Fer et du Fort Royal (Fort Royal’s history museum, including shipwrecks and the cell of the Man in the Iron Mask) • Étang du Batéguier (wetland, home to many migratory birds).